hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/intro-to-offline-first.md

 ---
 title: "Intro to Offline First"
-metaTitle: "Intro to Offline First | React + RxDB + Hasura tutorial"
+metaTitle: "Intro to Offline First | React + RxDB + Hasura GraphQL Tutorial"
 metaDescription: "What is Offline First?
 Offline First is an application development paradigm where developers ensure that the functionality of an app is unaffected by intermittent lack of a network connection"
 ---